ggiovanii8/Cancer-Rates/README.md

 ```
 </pre>

 Loaded the commodity datasets from the years 2016-2021.
-I then combined all the commodity tables into a single table named, "Commodity_AllYears".
+I then combined all the commodity tables into a single table named, 'Commodity_AllYears'.

 <pre>
 ```sql